Courses

 6. Dev Datt said, “You are free to do as you wish, sir.
 If the King desires our presence, we shall be waiting under that banyan tree yonder,” because ________.

-3. he noticed fresh camel footprints on the path.
+He had noticed the fresh camel footprints on the road.

 Class 8 English Wisdom Paves the Way Question Answer – Let us discuss.
 (Pages 36-37)